Higher-Order Exceptional Points Induced by Non-Markovian Environments: Model and Hamiltonian

-For simplicity, let us consider the case where the two non-Markovian environments provided by the two ports are identical, i.e., the non-Markovian environmental spectral widths and the cavity dissipation rates coupled to the two ports respectively satisfy ${\lambda _1} = {\lambda _2} \equiv {\lambda}$ and ${\Gamma _1} = {\Gamma _2} \equiv {\Gamma}$.
-The general case of two different non-Markovian environments provided by the two ports is discussed in Appendix~\ref{General case-double}.
+where the environmental correlation functions $f_{1}(t)$ and $f_{2}(t)$ are given by Eq.~(\ref{eq:memory kernel}), while the explicit forms of $K_{1}(t), K_{2}(t)$ can be found below Eq.~(\ref{eq:cavity-operator}).
+In this work, the non-Markovian environments are characterized by Lorentzian spectral densities, whose explicit forms are given in Eq.~(\ref{eq:Lorentzian}).
+We note that the system dynamics described through the Lorentzian spectral densities can be equivalently realized by the pseudomode theory, which provides a Markovian embedding of the structured reservoirs and is detailed in Appendix~\ref{Pseudomode analysis}.
+For simplicity, we consider the case where the two non-Markovian environments provided by the two ports are identical, i.e., the non-Markovian environmental spectral widths and the cavity dissipation rates coupled to the two ports respectively satisfy $\lambda_{1} = \lambda_{2}\equiv \lambda$ and $\Gamma_{1} = \Gamma_{2}\equiv \Gamma$.
+The general case of two different non-Markovian environments ($\lambda_{1} \neq \lambda_{2}$ and $\Gamma_{1} \neq \Gamma_{2}$) is discussed in Appendix~\ref{General case-double}.